bagder/daniel.haxx.se/about.md

 I added FTP support as well and then the step to adding FTP upload support was not big.

+## Haxx

-In the late 1997 we (I and my friend Linus) registered our first company, Haxx HB, to use when doing odd spare time jobs outside of our regular employments.
+In October 1997, my friend Linus and I registered our company, Haxx HB, to use when doing odd spare time jobs outside of our regular employments.
 Another playful name (hack in plural, hacks, but with two Xs instead of cks).
-A couple of years later we converted it into a proper and real corporation; *aktiebolag* in Swedish.
+Several years later we converted Haxx into a proper and real corporation; *aktiebolag* in Swedish.

+Due to the restrictive Internet domain registration rules in Sweden in the 1990s we registered and used the domain **haxx.nu** until the year 2000 when the rules changed and we could register **haxx.se**.

 ## Spare time hacking and full-time work